-- 1. Three year commencement (LT12)

-- 2. Approved Plans (2E10)

-- No development shall commence until a Construction Management Plan (or Construction Method Statement) has been submitted to and approved in writing by the Local Planning Authority.
-Thereafter the construction of the development shall

-only be carried out in accordance with the approved Plan.
-The Construction Management Plan / Statement shall include details of:

-- a.
-Construction vehicle numbers, type, routing; - b.
+- 1. Three year commencement (LT12) - 2.
+Approved Plans (2E10) - 3.
+No development shall commence until a Construction Environmental Management Plan (CEMP or Construction Method Statement) has been submitted to and approved in writing by the Local Planning Authority.
+Thereafter the construction of the development shall only be carried out in accordance with the approved Plan.
+The Construction Environmental Management Plan shall include details of: - a.
+Construction vehicle numbers, type, routing, construction programme and phasing; - b.
 Access arrangements to the site; - c.
 Traffic management requirements - d.
 Construction and storage compounds (including areas designated for car parking, loading / unloading and turning areas); - e.
 Siting and details of wheel washing facilities; - f.
-Cleaning of site entrances, site tracks and the adjacent public highway; - g.
-Timing of construction activities (including delivery times and removal of waste) and to avoid school pick up/drop off times; - h.
-Provision of sufficient on-site parking prior to commencement of construction activities; - i.
-Post construction restoration/reinstatement of the working areas and temporary access to the public highway; - j. where works cannot be contained wholly within the site a plan should be submitted showing the site layout on the highway including extent of hoarding, pedestrian routes and remaining road width for vehicle movements.
+Cleaning of site entrances, site tracks and control of dust and dirt on the public highway; - g.
+Timing of construction activities (including delivery times and removal of waste) and to avoid school pick up/drop off times and management to reduce traffic congestion; - h.
+Provision of sufficient on-site parking prior to commencement of construction activities; - Post construction restoration/reinstatement of the working areas and temporary access to the public highway; - j. where works cannot be contained wholly within the site a plan should be submitted showing the site layout on the highway including extent of hoarding, pedestrian routes and remaining road width for vehicle movements; - k.
+Details of hoarding and measures to prevent wildlife from getting trapped overnight;